 Biography: Yeardley Smith is one of those actresses whose voice and presence are so distinctive that with luck and talent they can work forever peppering up scenes, playing solid supporting roles and bouncing from medium to medium, always a pleasure for the audience to see.
 Short, moon-faced and possessing a voice that sounds as if a little girl has been eating ice cubes, Smith garnered fame as Lisa, Bart's younger sister, on The Simpsons, a role she first created when the cartoon family appeared as animated segments on "The Tracey Ullman Show."
 Along with five other cast members, she received a 1992 Emmy Award for her voice-over performance.

-Voices She Does: Martin Prince, Uter, Sherri, Terri, Lewis, Wendell, and others
+Voices She Did: Martin Prince, Uter, Sherri, Terri, Lewis, Wendell, and others

 Filmography: [ Actress ]